 All Apache projects must release their code under the Apache License, which clearly specifies the minimum restrictions that users of Apache software must agree to.
-Apache software is all about being able to use it for virtually whatever our users want: open source, proprietary, secret: we’re happy to have users take our software (although not our name) for virtually any purpose.
+Apache software is all about being able to use it for whatever our users want: open source, proprietary, secret.
+We’re happy to have users take our software (although not our name) for virtually any purpose.
 While our legal guidelines allow certain other software licenses to be used for specific dependencies, the software we release always uses our license.

 Ensuring that Apache projects are branded as Apache projects is critical to the longevity of our communities.
 As users use the software, they may discover bugs, or have ideas for improving the software, documentation, or other aspects of the project.
-When a user chooses to share these ideas or improvements, ensuring that the actual product they are using is clearly branded as coming from Apache ensures that they are likely to contribute those ideas and improvements back to Apache and our projects.
+When a user chooses to share these ideas or improvements, ensuring that the product they are using is clearly branded as coming from Apache ensures that they are likely to contribute those ideas and improvements back to Apache and our projects.

 The ASF welcomes third parties who build software that builds atop, improves, plugs into, or works with our many Apache products.
 However any such third party software product must be clearly branded as such, and must follow our formal trademark policy.
-In this way, users clearly understand the different sources for software products such as Apache Foo (from the ASF) versus BigCo SuperThing, Powered By Apache Foo (from BigCo).
+In this way, users clearly understand the different sources for software products such as Apache Foo (from the ASF) and BigCo SuperThing, Powered By Apache Foo (from BigCo).

 The ASF’s mission is to produce software for the public good.
 All Apache software is always available for free, and solely under the Apache License.
 While our projects manage the technical implementation of their individual software products independently, the ASF releases all Apache software, always intending to serve the public good.